CodingElec/E-Commerce/README.md

 check
 ./src/models for swaggers.
 ./src/routers for the routes.
-./src/validators and ./src/controllers should give you a good north on how to make the calls to CRUD Users, Restaurants, Cities and Banners.
+./src/validators and ./src/controllers should give you a good north of how to make the calls to CRUD Users, Restaurants, Cities and Banners.

-Users are you normal app users.
+Users are your normal app users.
-Restaurants are your adm / restaurant controllers.
+Restaurant users are adm / restaurant controllers.
 Banners are a way to store the pictures I was going to use on the web app.
-Cities are all about geo location of a given restaurant.
+Cities are all about the geo location of a given restaurant for proximity search.

 To run: